2018ik/2018ik.github.io/_wiki/morning_revival.markdown

 ### Enjoy the Word

 Exercising one's spirit to pray-read and to enjoy the Word is an easy way to get out of the mind and turn to God.
 It is difficult

-## Benefits

-As we come to the Lord morning by morning, something fills us to the brim.
-We also have a surplus (Exo.
-16:??), and this surplus is bread to God.
-This supplies us throughout the day.

-As we behold the Lord each morning, we receive the shining in our hearts, and the glory of God in the face of Jesus Christ (2 Cor.
-4:6).
-As a result, we are being transformed (2 Cor.
-3:18).